Julie Hansen, Director

 After graduation, she was the Communications Director for Attorney General William Sorrell during his 2012 re-election campaign.
 In 2016, she spearheaded the fundraising to purchase a license to host Rosie’s Girls, a program by Vermont Works for Women in Winooski, VT.
 After a highly successful first year, Ms. Hansen is determined to continue to host this camp for girls.

-In her spare time, Ms. Hansen enjoys video games, horror movies, and hanging out with her dog, Josie, and her cat, Professor Chaos.
+In her spare time, Ms. Hansen enjoys playing video games or Dungeons & Dragons, watching horror movies, and hanging out with her dog, Josie.